7shi/dante-la-el/Inferno/MT/compare-en.md

 so that I may escape this evil and worse,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">132</td><td>
-so that I may flee this evil and worse
+so that I flee this evil and worse,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">132</td><td>
-In order that I may flee this evil and worse,
+so that I may flee this evil and worse,
 </td></tr>
 <tr><td>DeepL</td><td align="right">132</td><td>
 That I may escape this evil and worse,